uberspark/uberxmhf/docs/rpi3-cortex_a53-armv8_32/debugging.md

 Connect Pin 6 on PI to GND of serial cable; Pin 8 to RX and Pin 10 to TX.

 See [Installing uberXMHF (rpi3-cortex_a53-armv8_32)]({% link docs/rpi3-cortex_a53-armv8_32/installing.md %}) for how to install the uberXMHF binaries on the SD card.
-Before powering on the PI3 and doing a boot, perform the following on the development system:
+In the *Deploying binaries to SD Card* section, perform the following on the `host system` where development is done:

 	1. Edit `~/mnt/pi-boot/config.txt` and add the following lines:
 		`enable_uart=1`
 		`init_uart_baud=115200`
 		`force_turbo=0`

+Before powering up the PI 3 and performing a boot, do the following on the `host system` in a seperate terminal (replace ttyUSB0 with the serial port of the USB to TTL adapter):

+	sudo screen /dev/ttyUSB0 115200 8N1